 5. Understanding the corporate culture and adapting to it.

-Many security leaders feel it’s their job to change the corporate culture into something that is more security-centric.
+Many LP leaders feel it’s their job to change the corporate culture into something that is more security-centric.
 Our research showed that successful leaders believe the opposite.
-Their job is to learn the existing corporate culture and find the best ways to fit security into it.
+A key responsibility of the loss prevention manager job description is to learn the existing corporate culture and find the best ways to fit LP or security into it.

 An IT services company that prides itself on its relaxed and open philosophy is unlikely to appreciate a security leader whose focus is on locking the employee population out of newer communication technologies, for example.
 Staff and management may look at that individual as a roadblock to be surmounted rather than a partner.